 But eventually I realised that although the Helios 1 gave good images, the more recent developments gave a better viewing experience.
 The Helios had a 'sweet spot' for visual, although the whole disc was resolved in CCD images.

-So having now got the Hydrogen Alpha 'bug', I took the plunge and bought new a Solarview 50 from Solarscope.
-This is still manufactured in the Isle of Man, but uses a different optical system with a full aperture filter, giving superb views of the entire disc.
+So having now got the Hydrogen Alpha 'bug', I took the plunge and in June 2005 bought new a Solarview 50 from Solarscope.
+This was also manufactured in the Isle of Man, but uses a different optical system with a full aperture filter, giving superb views of the entire disc.
 It has a slightly narrower bandpass of 0.7 Ångstrom which gives better definition of surface features.

 It also has matched well with my Artemis CCD camera, and images can be seen on my Solar page.